 If you’ve been following me on facebook, you know I’ve been talking about how nostalgic I am this week.
 I have been making a lot of my childhood favorites and the memories have come flooding back.
 Like my Mom’s Taco Salad or Chocolate Chip Cookies.
 Just like a certain smell or sound can trigger a memory – so does food.
 And it certainly has done that for me.

-5 cups mini marshmallows
+- 5 cups mini marshmallows

-½ cup creamy peanut butter
+- ½ cup creamy peanut butter

-5-¾ cups Rice Krispies
+- 5-¾ cups Rice Krispies

 Spray your hand with some nonstick cooking spray and pat down the mixture until firmly compacted.
-Allow 30-45 minutes for treats to set up…then enjoy!
+Allow 30-45 minutes for treats to set up.

-Cook’s Note: If prefer a slightly thicker bar, go with an 8x8 baking dish.
-Also, for all you budget-conscious shoppers, I have made this recipe with the store brand cereal, marshmallows, butter and peanut butter and these treats still turn out delicious.
+If you prefer a slightly thicker bar, go with an 8 x 8 baking dish.
 And if you’re a Krispies treats purist (like my hubby), just leave out the peanut butter, they’ll still be gooey.
 As with all Rice Krispies treats, they are best eaten the day they are made.
 Store in airtight container if you don't eat them all the same day.
 I like to nuke them in the microwave for about 5-10 seconds when they start getting a little stale.